-- 1. Complete all Oconee Fall Line Technical College admissions procedures. - Students under 21 must complete an acknowledgment form stating that they understand the restrictions on employment and training opportunities in the trucking industry. - After obtaining acceptable scores on the placement test, students must obtain a sevenyear Motor Vehicle Report (MVR) from the Georgia Department of Driver Services.
-The date of the MVR must be within thirty (30) days of the class start date. - Applicants must have a valid Georgia driver's license and have no more than eight points (or five points in one year) or four moving violations on the Georgia Violator Scale.
+- 1. Complete all Oconee Fall Line Technical College admissions procedures. - 2.
+Students under 21 must complete an acknowledgment form stating that they understand the restrictions on employment and training opportunities in the trucking industry. - 3.
+After obtaining acceptable scores on the placement test, students must obtain a sevenyear Motor Vehicle Report (MVR) from the Georgia Department of Driver Services.
+The date of the MVR must be dated within 3 business days of intake. - 4.
+Applicants must have a valid Georgia driver's license and have no more than eight points (or five points in one year) or four moving violations on the Georgia Violator Scale.
 Furthermore, applicants can have no more than one DUI, Controlled Substance Conviction, or Open Container violation, and none in the past five years.
-After the MVR is approved, the following conditions must be met:

-- 5. After obtaining CDL permit, students must successfully pass a Federal DOT Drug Screen. - 6.
-Applicants must pass the Department of Transportation (DOT) physical examination

-NOTE: Once students receive notification of acceptance to OFTC from admissions, the CTD department will end information on the documentation needed for the next step, as well as where to submit this documentation.
-This documentation will be reviewed, the selection criteria listed above applied, and then the students that qualify for registering for the upcoming semester will be contact regarding their class times and dates.
+After the MVR is approved, the following conditions must be met: - 5.
+After obtaining CDL permit, students must successfully pass a Federal DOT Drug Screen. - 6.
+Applicants must pass the Department of Transportation (DOT) physical examination - NOTE: Once students receive notification of acceptance to OFTC from admissions, the CTD department will send information on the documentation needed for the next step, as well as where to submit this documentation.
+This documentation will be reviewed, the selection criteria listed above applied, and then the students that qualify for registering for the upcoming semester will be contacted regarding their class times and dates.